 Samuel joined Watsi on September 19th, 2016.
-Five years ago, Samuel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Samuel's most recent donation supported Samson, a kind young man from Kenya, to fund a brain tumor removal.
+Seven years ago, Samuel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Samuel's most recent donation supported Ah, a former carpenter from Burma, to fund heart surgery.